OverGravy/FastlaneFury/README.md

 - Pause function kill the program.
 - Sometime due to a thread problem closing the game crash it;
 - If you pause the game to fast it will crash
+- Still need a litte bit of work on the car movement.

 # Tips